 And the best is that they can easily get along with other animals — even cats.
 So you don’t need to worry about your other pets getting hurt because of a new dog in the household.

-Interestingly enough, this breed doesn’t need to much exercise.
+Interestingly enough, this dog breed doesn’t need too much exercise.
 Two 20 minute walks a day are entirely sufficient to tire this little thing out.
 Because of this, they are also quite lazy at home.
-They sit around and play with others when needed, but don’t do much else.
+Bichon Frise dog sit around and play with others when needed, but don’t do much else.

 Just don’t take this as a sign of them not being interested in walking.
 They do love to have their daily exercise, and they need it, but if they don’t have to, then they won’t move, which is why you will sometimes need to motivate them for a little walk.

 The downside of the dog is that they need regular baths and visits to the groomer.
 Their hair can get tangled very quickly, so if you don’t watch out, then that trip to the groomer will cost a lot more, and your pet will come out almost bald.
 Nobody wants that, especially not the dog.